Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Summary

 It can be considered that the integrals appearing in the KG inner-product of the mode-solutions of the U(1) gauge field in the Rindler coordinates have remained unclear (those integrals are not even included in \cite{Gradshteyn:1943cpj}).
 This means that the KG inner-product cannot be concretely performed and the normalization constants of the mode-solutions cannot be determined, which are crucial in actually performing the canonical quantization of the U(1) gauge field in the Rindler coordinates.

-In this study, calculating those integrals, the normalized mode-solutions of the U(1) gauge field have been obtained in the Lorentz-covariant gauge in all directions of spacetime within the Rindler coordinates, and the canonical quantization of the U(1) gauge field in the Rindler coordinates has been performed.
+In this study, calculating those integrals, the normalized mode-solutions of the U(1) gauge field have been obtained in the Lorentz-covariant gauge in all directions of spacetime in the Rindler coordinates, and the canonical quantization of the U(1) gauge field in the Rindler coordinates has been performed.

+The mode-solutions obtained in this study are not general solutions, as mentioned at the end of Sec.\,\ref{nnklf}.
+However as all directions of the spacetime have been solved by a very explicit manner, and no reference is found up until now in which all directions of the gauge field have been solved in such an explicit manner, it is considered that the mode-solutions given in this study provide a significant contribution to the field.

 Based on those calculations, we have shown that the coefficients of the normalized mode-solutions of the U(1) gauge field have the role of the creation/annihilation operators in the Rindler coordinates.
-Therefore, the U(1) gauge field in the constant accelerated system will feel the Unruh temperature as well.
+Thereby, the U(1) gauge field in the constant accelerated system can be shown to feel the Unruh temperature as well~\cite{Takeuchi:2023nxi}.

 Regarding the future directions which can be immediately derived from this study, extending this study to the non-Abelian gauge theory is considered.
 However, it is well known that in the non-Abelian gauge theory in the Minkowski coordinates, the BRST invariant Lagrangian can be formulated, but the equations of motion cannot be analytically solved.
 Therefore, in the case that this study is extended to the non-Abelian gauge theory, it would be probably possible to formulate the BRST invariant Lagrangian, however it would be impossible to obtain the classical solutions of the gauge fields.
 As a study in which the creation/annihilation operators of the U(1) gauge field in the Rindler coordinates are active, issues concerning photon antibunching can be considered.
-Currently, many ways to detect the Unruh effect have been investigated, and this would be interesting as one of those new ways. ~ ~ {\bf Acknowledgments}~~This work was performed with the Mathematica of the Yukawa Institute Computer Facility.
+Currently, many ways to detect the Unruh effect have been investigated, and this would be interesting as one of those new ways.